babelcloud/LLM-RGB/README.md

 ```shell
 npm run start --repeat=10 --concurrency=8
 ```
 You should change the repeat and concurrency settings as needed.
+If these values are not specified, the default value of repeat is 1 and concurrency is 8.

 Some of the test cases requires python to execute.
 Make sure you have python installed.
 If you have python3 installed, you can run the following command to create a symlink.
 ```shell